-Fig. 4 Control signal diagram of alternate mode.
+Fig. 4 Control signal diagram of alternate mode

-Fig. 5 Bifurcating jet excited with alternate mode at $St_a = 0.25$; (a) longitudinal sectional view, (b) close-up view.
+Fig. 5 Bifurcating jet excited with alternate mode at $St_a = 0.25$; (a) longitudinal sectional view, (b) close-up view

-(toward the nozzle inside wall).
+Fig. 5 (b)).
+Alternately inclined and bent vortex rings are shed at a frequency of $2f_a$.
+Therefore, two vortices are shed during one cycle of the flap motion.
+The marked difference from axisymmetric mode is that one half of the vortex is generated by the flap ascending (toward the jet centerline), while the other half is generated by the flap descending (toward the nozzle inside wall).
 Thus, the vortex rings generated by the AL control have non-uniform vorticity distribution along its circumference.
-As the vortices are convected downstream, they are transported into two different directions from $x/D \sim 3$ by their mutual interaction.
+As the vortices are convected downstream, they are transported into two different directions from $z/D \sim 3$ by their mutual interaction.